Coat of arms of Ireland: Previous arms

 Unused sketch by Nicholas Hilliard for a Great Seal of Ireland.
 Escutcheons beside Elizabeth I show the harp (left) and three crowns (right), successive arms of Ireland.

 The Lordship of Ireland, the medieval realm of Ireland that existed between 1171 and 1541 under the English crown, had separate arms.
 A commission of Edward IV in c.
 1467–8 into the arms of Ireland found them to be blazoned Azure, three crowns in pale Or, bordure Argent (three golden crowns ordered vertically on a blue background with a white border).
 The association of these arms with Ireland is likely to have originated with Irish magnates (both Norman and Gaelic) who fought in Edward I's Scottish wars at the turn of the 14th century.
-These were the arms of Edmund the Martyr, which the Irish lords adopted as their banner in the same way as English lords identified with the banner of St. George.
+These were the arms of Edmund the Martyr, which the Irish lords adopted as their banner in the same way as English lords identified with the banner of Saint George.
 However, these arms were also well known in other medieval contexts and are often attributed to King Arthur.

 It is believed that the three crowns were abandoned as the arms of Ireland after Henry VIII's split with the Papacy.
 Strictly speaking, following the Norman invasion of the 12th century, Ireland was a feudal possession of the Pope under the overlordship of the English monarch.
 The decision to change the three crowns arms may have sprung "from an idea that they might denote the feudal sovereignty of the pope" — whose tiara has three crowns — "whose vassal the king of England was, as lord of Ireland."

 Despite this, the memory of the three crowns arms may have remained for a time with one Elizabethan variant of the harp, sometimes found on coins, maps and seals as early as 1562, using of the three harps, one replacing each of the three crowns of the lordship's arms.
 This appears to have been a creation of the newly established Ulster King of Arms and never captured the popular imagination sufficiently to replace the single Harp arms that was in use from the reign of Henry VIII.
 Thus, at the funeral cortège of Elizabeth I in 1603 depicted in a manuscript at the British Library, the Earl of Clanrickarde is shown carrying the banner of Ireland just as in the Wijnbergen Roll.

 A variant of arms of the royal province of Meath were also apparently used at one time as the arms of Ireland.
 Meath, now a part of the province of Leinster was once the province of the High Kings of Ireland.
 Its arms are of a king sitting on a throne on a blue field.
 The variant apparently used as the arms of Ireland were of a majesty on a sable (black) background instead of an azure (blue) field.